PipedreamHQ/pipedream/docs/docs/quickstart/use-managed-auth-in-code/README.md

-# Use managed auth in code
+# Use connected accounts in code

-In the previous example, we used Pipedream managed auth in an action.
-You can also use the OAuth token or key you connect to Pipdream directly in code to authenticate your own API requests.
-Pipedream makes it easy by storing keys and tokens securely, and by managing the OAuth handshake and automatically refreshing the OAuth tokens behind the scenes.

-For our next quickstart example, let's use Pipedream managed auth to connect to the Google Sheets API.
+In a previous example, we connected our Google Sheets account and used it in a no code action.
+In this example, let's use the same connected account to authenticate a Google Sheets API request in a code step.
+This example builds on the workflow created in [previous sections](/quickstart/hello-world/) and will cover how to:

+1. Scaffold an API request for an app in Node.js
+2. Customize scaffolded code based on the API docs for an app
+3. Use a connected account in a code step

 First, expand the step selector right before `steps.respond`.

 ![image-20210522193850085](./image-20210522193850085.png)

-Select the **Google Sheet** app and selec the **Run Node.js with Google Sheets** action:
+Select the **Google Sheet** app and select the **Run Node.js with Google Sheets** action:

 ![image-20210522194158974](./image-20210522194158974.png)